 Homemade Apple Sauce

 Did you know that homemade Apple Sauce can supply up to 80% of your daily Vitamin C?
 Not to mention that once you make your own homemade batch of apple sauce you can say goodbye to the grocery store!
 You may be worried about the peeling and coring of the apples, but don’t let that get in your way!
 Lucky for us, there are apple corers and peelers.
 Yes, I said appliances that can do that for you!
 Whew.
 With that out of the way, let’s get to choosing the perfect apples for you.
 Although I used Granny Smith apples for my recipe, you can choose a sweeter or tarter apple, based on your desired sweetness.
-Here are some additional options for apples in each category:

-With so many varieties of apples to choose from, give a few a try to see what flavor you are going for in your apple sauce.
 On a side note, texture can also be determined by the type of apple you choose.
 For instance, the Granny Smith apples I used created a chunkier, looser apple sauce, which we put through a blender to smooth it out a bit.
 A McIntosh (or any apple with less air) generally creates a creamy, smooth apple sauce.

 How to Select The Best Apples

 Once you choose what type of apple you want, how do you select the best?
 As you pick up the apples, check for the firmness of the apple.
 If it is soft or indents easily, it may not be the best choice.
 Also, check for any bruising or decay, and leave those apples behind.
 Finally, take a big whiff of the apple.
 That being said, you don’t have to hold it directly up to your nose (unless you want to), and you should be able to smell a light aroma from the apple.
 If the scent is too strong or unpleasant, the apple is probably on its last leg, or stem, if you will:)